 When you shop with No.41 you are not just buying a bag.
 You are not just employing a woman.
-You are not just feeding a student.
 You are investing in a community-- in sustainable development.
 You are giving a hand up, instead of a handout, allowing so many to rise up and help themselves and each other.
-Forever.

-Most of the women in our program come from extremely vulnerable situations.
-At No.41 they are learning to live confidently.
-This more than a job or a set of skills, it is dignified employment and a tangible way of showing these women that they are seen.
-We see their hopes, we believe in who they are.
-They matter.
-We partner with the No.41 women to provide them with skills training, business training, and access to the global market.
-The work they are doing matters.
-Our women are heroes, examples, in their families and their community.
-For the first time, they are dreaming about what could be.
-No.41 and the women we work with partner with local schools by giving back a portion of every item they craft to provide meals for secondary student who wouldn’t otherwise eat at school.
+Most of the women in our program came from extremely vulnerable situations.
+At No.41 they are provided with skills training, business training, and access to the global market.
+Their work is more than just a job or a set of skills, it is dignified employment and a tangible way of showing these women that they are seen.
+We see their hopes, we believe in who they are, and we support their dreams for the future.
+They matter and the work they are doing matters.
+These women are not victims, but heroes, and they are just getting started.

 To whom much is given much is expected and we are honored, because of you, to be able to give back to our community; sharing our resources with local, grassroots organizations working to create their own change and our access to markets and information with local, unknown artisans.
 At a minimum, 10% from the sale of each item will be sown back into the community in the form of monetary donations or outreach projects.